thecandlestick/silverbullet/website/Honors Project.md

 ### Code Implementation

 In this section of your report, you will document your process of implementing a balanced BST in C++.
 You **must** use the un-balanced BST from [[PA05]] as a starting point, and your work must be well commented.
-Describe what aspects of the original code you changed, and show your final source code.
+Describe what aspects of the original code you changed (hint: at minimum, insert and erase should be changed to maintain the balance of the tree), and show your final source code.
 (Preferably, link to a git repository)

 ### Performance Analysis